-- 3.1 SMSC development shall be incorporated into planning in all curriculum areas. - 3.2 Care shall be taken to ensure each aspect of SMSC education is developed. - 3.3 SMSC development will be promoted by:- - (a) providing time and opportunities for pupils to quietly reflect and be still;
+3.1 SMSC development shall be incorporated into planning in all curriculum areas.

-- (b) providing opportunities for pupils to focus on the present moment; - (c) providing opportunities for collective worship that include teaching, praise, and prayer; - (d) developing a holistic approach which accepts that individuals have emotional, physical, and spiritual needs; - (e) providing opportunities for pupils to express awe, joy, thankfulness, and wonder; - (f) providing pupils with opportunities to explore what it is to show compassion, forgiveness, and love, and to live in peace with oneself and others; - (g) encouraging pupils to openly discuss, listen to and respond to each other, and to discover how their beliefs affect their own attitudes and behaviours both within and outside the school; - (h) encouraging pupils to develop rational and reasoned ideas about the key questions of life and death; - (i) encouraging pupils to demonstrate respect for themselves and others; - (j) developing the capacity of pupils to listen to and respond appropriately and sensitively to the ideas and opinions of other people; - (k) encouraging pupils to work constructively and responsibly with others, including recognising the importance of identifying and combating all forms of unfair and unjust discrimination; - developing the capacity of pupils to work collaboratively and in cooperation with others;
+- 3.2 Care shall be taken to ensure each aspect of SMSC, including British Values, education is developed. - 3.3 SMSC development will be promoted by:- - (a) providing time and opportunities for pupils to quietly reflect and be still; - (b) providing opportunities for pupils to focus on the present moment; - (c) providing opportunities for collective worship that include teaching, praise, and prayer; - (d) developing a holistic approach which accepts that individuals have emotional, physical, and spiritual needs; - (e) providing opportunities for pupils to express awe, joy, thankfulness, and wonder; - (f) providing pupils with opportunities to explore what it is to show compassion, forgiveness, and love, and to live in peace with oneself and others; - (g) encouraging pupils to openly discuss, listen to and respond to each other, and to discover how their beliefs affect their own attitudes and behaviours both within and outside the school; - (h) encouraging pupils to develop rational and reasoned ideas about the key questions of life and death; - (i) encouraging pupils to demonstrate respect for themselves and others; - (j) developing the capacity of pupils to listen to and respond appropriately and sensitively to the ideas and opinions of other people;

-- (m) providing opportunities for pupils to discover what it means to act fairly, justly and with compassion; - (n) showing in class, assemblies and through displays that the work of each and every pupil is valued; - (o) listening sensitively and responding pastorally to pupils, especially whenever an individual is experiencing personal problems; - (p) allowing pupils to participate in role play to develop their empathy for and understanding of others; - (q) using music, movement, art and drama; - (r) providing opportunities for pupils to gain knowledge and insight into the diversity and richness of the cultural traditions of others; - (s) providing learning opportunities that focus on an appreciation of their own cultural tradition; - (t) establishing a sense of community; and by - (u) providing opportunities for pupils to understand that the reason why civil and criminal laws exist is to ensure that each individual is kept safe and provided with opportunities to flourish.
+- (k) encouraging pupils to work constructively and responsibly with others, including recognising the importance of identifying and combating all forms of unfair and unjust discrimination; - (l) developing an understanding that the freedom to hold another faith or belief is protected in law; - (m) developing the capacity of pupils to work collaboratively and in cooperation with others; - (n) providing opportunities for pupils to discover what it means to act fairly, justly and with compassion; - (o) developing an understanding of how individuals can influence decision making through the democratic process; - (p) showing in class, assemblies and through displays that the work of each and every pupil is valued; - (q) listening sensitively and responding pastorally to pupils, especially whenever an individual is experiencing personal problems; - (r) allowing pupils to participate in role play to develop their empathy for and understanding of others; - (s) using music, movement, art and drama; - (t) providing opportunities for pupils to gain knowledge and insight into the diversity and richness of the cultural traditions of others; - (u) providing learning opportunities that focus on an appreciation of their own cultural tradition; - (v) establishing a sense of community; and by

+(w) providing opportunities for pupils to understand that the reason why civil and criminal laws exist is to ensure that each individual is kept safe and provided with opportunities to flourish.